- Josh Eastern

 For public transportation from Manhattan, take the Staten Island Ferry to Port Richmond.
 From there, take the S66 bus to Wagner.
 This is about a 20-minute bus ride that will put you at the front door of the campus.
 There is a shuttle service back to the ferry on campus, and it leaves every twenty minutes.

 There is one price to pay at Wagner, and that price is a $10 general admission fee.
 You can sit wherever you like with that ten-dollar ticket, as seats are first-come, first-served.
 This is a pretty good deal for Division I college basketball, and if you want to bring the kids, as long as they have a uniform on, or do well in school, they will get in for free.

 One star for all the baseball memorabilia in the lobby outside of the gym.
 There are some cool paintings and autographs which are worth a look.

 One star for the friendliness of the athletic department at Wagner.
 The media relations department is fantastic, and Coach Mason goes out of his way to thoroughly answer every media question.

 Two stars for the way the Wagner College community has helped the Staten Island community with recovery efforts after Superstorm Sandy.
 There were several 50/50 raffles held for the victims during the game and posters all over campus encouraging students to volunteer to help Staten Island.
-Wagner truly does care about the community in which the school resides, and is doing their fair share to help.
+Wagner truly does care about the community in which the school resides, and is doing its fair share to help.

 While the Spiro Sports Complex was expanded in 1999, the gym still looks like it did when it opened in 1951.
 Wagner could truly stand a facility upgrade.
-The school deserves a top notch basketball facility, and a new or upgraded facility would benefit the program and the community in the long run.
+The school deserves a top-notch basketball facility, and a new or upgraded facility would benefit the program and the community in the long run.